Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Fault-tolerant blind quantum computation with quantum error-correcting codes

 \section{Fault-tolerant blind quantum computation with quantum error-correcting codes}

-To effectively remove qubit errors, the encoded quantum gates need to ensure that a failure in executing any encoded gate can be only propagated to a small number of qubits in each encoded data block, so that the aggregated error rate does not exceed the designed fault tolerant threshold.
-In addition, any error-correction scheme can introduce errors on the encoded qubits, so one must be very careful in designing error-correction procedures that do not introduce too many additional errors into the encoded data.
-Therefore, for a quantum circuit, in order to perform a fault-tolerant quantum computing, the fault-tolerant preparation of quantum error-correcting codes, fault-tolerant error correction operating, fault-tolerant quantum gates application and fault-tolerant measurements are needed to prevent the accumulation and propagation of errors in quantum computing\cite{preskill1998fault}, and this is shown in Firgure.\ref{fig-FTQC-process}.
+To effectively eliminate qubit errors, the encoded quantum gates need to ensure that a failure in executing any encoded gate can only be propagated to a small number of qubits in each encoded data block, so that the aggregated error rate does not exceed the designed fault-tolerant threshold.
+In addition, since any error correction scheme may introduce errors in the encoded qubits, one must be careful in designing error correction procedures.
+As a result, we illustrate the following steps to prevent the accumulation and propagation of errors in fault-tolerant quantum computing~\cite{preskill1998fault}: (1) the fault-tolerant preparation of quantum error-correcting codes, (2) fault-tolerant error correction operation, (3) fault-tolerant quantum gates application, and (4) fault-tolerant measurements.
+This general paradigm is shown in Fig.\ref{fig-FTQC-process}.